 There were no warning signs.
 No grooming.
 It wasn’t like you see in the movies where you walk in a dark ally and get abducted by some stranger.
 This was my friend.
 My best friend.
 Someone I loved and trusted for several years.
 I felt betrayed, I felt guilt, I felt hollow.

 My first instinct was to kill myself.
 It was that quick, and the pain that intense.
 I was sure I could never live to see another day.
 I was completely humiliated and confused.
 But instead, I went to the hospital.
 I wanted to be sure it was real.

-Part of my brain wanted to believe that I just made the whole thing up.
-That it didn’t happen at all, and that it wasn’t Josh.
+Part of my brain wanted to believe I just made the whole thing up.
+That it didn’t happen at all, and it wasn’t Josh.
 I knew otherwise.
-They performed a rape kit on me where they found male public hairs, semen, and signs of aggression.
+They performed a rape kit on me, where they found male pubic hairs, semen, and signs of aggression.
 They also found drugs in my system.
 Drugs I didn’t take…at least not myself.
-During the whole process I just kept seeing the image of Josh’s face, that look of pure evil in his eye.
+During the whole process, I just kept seeing the image of Josh’s face, the look of pure evil in his eyes.
 It’s forever feared in my memory and haunts me in my dreams to this day.

 For anyone who needs to hear this:

 It was not your fault.

 You are beautiful.